-OSHA North Dakota Certification
+OSHA North Dakota Online Training

 Prior to Congress passing the OSH Act, there were very few federal laws that protected employees’ safety at work.
 However, with the creation of OSHA, that changed for workers in every state, including North Dakota.
 Today, there are numerous safety regulations that protect workers from job site hazards.